 The Othona community has its roots in the aftermath of the second world war - its early pioneers created a movement that sought to pursue reconciliation and understanding between people of different faiths, cultures and nationalities.
 Othona’s founder, Norman Motley, an RAF chaplain started the community in 1946 as a place for people to come together for periods of reflection, discussion, discovery and spiritual renewal.
 In fact, Othona Bradwell also has a sister community in the South West of England that offers its own range of activities and opportunities.
 However over the years Othona has became so much more than that – a movement, a place to develop friendships and experience a living community, though the two communities keep the vision close to their heart.

 Othona Bradwell of today is a place of welcome to people from all walks of life and all ages.
-We offer visitors a choice of themed activities and courses that run pretty much throughout the year.
+We offer visitors a choice of themed activities and courses throughout the year.
 There is a wide diversity of activities ranging from art to appreciation of nature, self discovery weekends, music, dancing, films, crafts, stargazing and space… the list goes on - with the traditional festivities at Easter, Christmas and New Year and daily celebrations in the ancient chapel nearby - and all this within the important context of the experience and rhythm of community living.
 Take a look at our upcoming events and start planning your trip.

 What will you get out of visiting us?
 Well, we are many things to many people.
 For some it is a listening ear or a shoulder to lean on; to others a place of spiritual exploration (with plenty of beautiful coastline as inspiration); to some a place of peace and for others a vibrant social mixture.
 In summer and in holiday times the community is filled with the sound of families, and children involved in summer activities.
-School groups also make an appearance during certain times of year.
+School groups use our facilities during the summer term.
 Your visit is hosted by a dedicated core team who help the community function smoothly.